zion-guedes/zion-guedes/README.md

 - 👋 Hi, I’m @zion-guedes a.k.a.
-Daniel Guedes
+Daniel Guedes and I'm working for [Checkr](https://github.com/checkr)
 - 👀 I’m interested in learn about code like Ruby and GO
 - 🌱 I’m VEGAN
 - 📫 daniskate@gmail.com